CH2-PS482/antuk-api/README.md

 ```

 > [!WARNING]
-> Don't forget to rename '.env.example' file to '.env'
+> Don't forget to rename `.env.example` file to '.env'

 ## Start the Server